alexandergall/bf-sde-nixpkgs/README.md

 Note that with a binary deployment, the Nix expression that was used to create the packages does not need to be present on the target system.

+### Binary cache

+A variant of the source deployment model uses a _binary cache_ to speed up the build process.
+Before a package is built from source, the system checks whether the package already exists in a location specified by a URL.
+If the package is found there, it will be copied to the local Nix store.

+This is probably the most useful deployment model in an enterprise scenario and will be documented here some time in the future.

 ### Using profiles with binary deployments